Nova Scotia government to mediate 18-month labour dispute at Halifax Chronicle-Herald

 “It’s long overdue,” said Martin O’Hanlon, president of CWA Canada, the parent of the employees’ local Halifax Typographical Union.
 “We understand the issues facing the news business in Canada.
 We’re not naïve. … We’ve made so many concessions over the months, and it’s time for the Herald to step up to the plate.”

-In an e-mailed statement, Herald chief operating officer Ian Scott called the province’s announcement “puzzling,” saying that the company has been waiting for a new contract proposal from the union.
+In an e-mailed statement, Herald chief operating officer Ian Scott called the province’s announcement “puzzling.”

 “We have offered Herald journalists the best newsroom salary and benefits in Atlantic Canada’s newspaper industry, and our offer is still on the table today,” Mr. Scott wrote.
 “We have also made it clear we are willing to resume talks at any time.”